 DID YOU KNOW?
 The character of Don Fernando was based on Orlando Tobón, known as the “Mayor of Little Colombia” in Queens, New York.
 Tobón, who also performed the role of Don Fernando in the film, raised funds for the proper family burial for more than 400 deceased drug “mules” who perished on the job, arranging for them to be returned to Colombia instead of having an anonymous and unmarked gravesite in Potter’s Field.
 Also credited as an associate producer, Tobón called MARIA FULL OF GRACE “an authentic depiction of a drug mule’s situation.”

 DID YOU KNOW?
 Although writer/director Joshua Marston was not Colombian himself, producer Paul Mezey’s father grew up in Colombia.
-Latinx talent behind the camera included co-producers Rodrigo Guerrero and Jaime Osorio Gómez, who was a well-known Colombian director and also portrayed the character of Don Javier in the film.
+Latin0 talent behind the camera included co-producers Rodrigo Guerrero and Jaime Osorio Gómez, who was a well-known Colombian director and also portrayed the character of Don Javier in the film.

 DID YOU KNOW?
 Cinematographer Jim Denault had a contact at HBO and was therefore a key link in getting the movie financed.
-HBO did not initially intend to release the film theatrically, but the unexpected success REAL WOMEN HAVE CURVES (2003) – which also focused on the Latinx experience – prompted the company to give MARIA FULL OF GRACE a national opening.
+HBO did not initially intend to release the film theatrically, but the unexpected success of REAL WOMEN HAVE CURVES (2003) – which also focused on the Latina experience – prompted the company to give MARIA FULL OF GRACE a national opening.

 DID YOU KNOW?
 More than half the cast of MARIA FULL OF GRACE was comprised of non-professional actors.
 Catalina Sandino Moreno, who performed the lead role, had previously performed in amateur theater and was cast after a months-long search in Colombia and the U.S. involving 800 candidates.
 She received an Oscar® nomination for Best Actress.